-A crown restores a tooth to proper aesthetics and strength.
+A crown restores a tooth to its proper aesthetics and strength.
 Crowns are indistinguishable from your natural teeth.

 WHAT IS A CROWN?